 But I couldn’t imagine giving up my hospital job.
 My husband was underemployed and my family needed the salary and benefits I provided.
 While I loved every minute that I helped women bring their babies into the world, I never really enjoyed any of the bureaucratic aspects of my job.

 As I became my own boss in my business, I bristled more and more at the expectations my employers had of me as an employee at the hospital.

 I thought my coaching business and writing career could support us, but I had no guarantees…which led me back to wondering why I couldn’t just be happy with my job at the hospital.
 It wasn’t that bad, was it??

 Those stressful thoughts are what led to my breakdown back in February of 2011.
 I couldn’t believe I was in such a bad place – overwhelmed by doomsday scenarios and too scared to think straight.

-So here’s what happened on that dark, cold night in February: I decided I would do whatever it took to get paid handsomely for the work I truly loved.
+So here’s what happened on that dark, cold night in February: I decided I would do whatever it took to do the work I truly loved and get paid handsomely for it.

 I continued to work the same hours at the hospital, and I also worked a lot of late nights and weekends.
 I invested in coaching to help build my business and overcome my fears and doubts.

 Then in the spring of 2014, my business was ready.
 More importantly, I was ready.
 I quit my hospital job and walked away from my 20-year career as a certified nurse-midwife

 Now when my clients tell me that I’ve helped them accomplish dreams they had all but given up on, and that they even thank God every day for me, it makes the breakdown and all of the hard work completely worth it.

 I came out of that experience with the firm conviction that anyone can create the conditions for their own happiness – they can do the hard work it takes to overcome their fears and doubts, discover their purpose and create a body of work that serves them and the world.
 In fact, I’d go as far to say it would be a disservice to their God-given gifts not to.